Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks

 \subsection{Extension and Discussion}

 \xhdr{Attributed nodes/links and directed links} In some real networks, nodes or links may have attributes available, e.g., the message content in the case of SMS networks.
 In this case, the walk in Eq.\ref{eq:walk} can be associated with node/link attributes $X_0, X_1, ...,X_{m}$ where $X_i$ refers to the attributes on link $(\{w_{i-1}, w_i\}, t_i)$ or on the node $w_i$ or a concatenation of these two parts.
 Note that the direction of a link can also be viewed as a binary link attribute, where a 2-dimensional one-hot encoding can be used.
-To incorporate such information, we only need to change $\text{enc}(\hat{W})$ (Eq.\ref{eq:enc-W-CAW}) as \xhdr{Efficient link sampling} A naive implementation of the link sampling in step 5 in Alg.\ref{alg:RWBT} is to compute and normalize the sampling probabilities of all links in $\mathcal{E}_{w_{\text{p}},t_{\text{p}}}$, which requires to memorize all historical links and costs much time and memory.
+To incorporate such information, we only need to change $\text{enc}(\hat{W})$ (Eq.\ref{eq:enc-W-CAW}) as The derived encoding is then concatenated with $\text{enc}(\hat{W})$ to obtain the enhanced final encoding of $\hat{W}$.

+\xhdr{Efficient link sampling} A naive implementation of the link sampling in step 5 in Alg.\ref{alg:RWBT} is to compute and normalize the sampling probabilities of all links in $\mathcal{E}_{w_{\text{p}},t_{\text{p}}}$, which requires to memorize all historical links and costs much time and memory.
 To solve this problem, we propose a sampling strategy (Appendix~\ref{apd:sampling}) with expected time and memory complexity $\min\{\frac{2\tau}{\alpha}+1, |E_{w_{\text{p}},t_{\text{p}}}|\}$ if links in $\mathcal{E}_{w_{\text{p}},t_{\text{p}}}$ come in by following a Poisson process with intensity $\tau$~\citep{last2017lectures}.
 This means that our sampling strategy with a positive $\alpha$ allows the model only recording $O(\frac{\tau}{\alpha})$ recent links for each node instead of the entire history.
 Our experiments in Sec.\ref{subsec:ha} show that $\alpha$ that achieves the best prediction performance makes $\frac{\tau}{\alpha}\approx$5 in different datasets.
 Since the time and memory complexity do not increase with respect to the number of links, our model can be used for online training and inference.
 Note that the $\alpha=0$ case reduces to uniform sampling, mostly adopted by previous methods~\citep{xu2020inductive}, which requires to record the entire history and thus is not scalable.